jdibenes/hl2ss/README.md

 - Remove all: destroy all game objects created by the plugin.

 To enable this functionality add the RemoteUnityScene.cs script to the Main Camera and set the Material field to BasicMaterial.

+## Unreal plugin

+For streaming sensor data from a Unreal application.
+A sample Unreal project (4.27.2) can be found in the [hl2ss_unreal](hl2ss_unreal) directory.

+**Build and run the sample project**

+1. Open the project in Unreal and rebuild all missing modules.
+Ignore the Level_BuiltData error.
+2. Open Project Settings (Edit -> Project Settings).
+Navigate to Platforms -> HoloLens.
+Under Packaging -> Signing Certificate, click Generate New.
+In the Create Private Key Password window that appears click None.
+Close Project Settings.
+3. Package the project for HoloLens (File -> Package Project -> HoloLens).
+Unreal may ask for a destination folder.
+You can create a new one named Package.
+4. Install the hl2ss_unreal.appxbundle (generated in the Package/HoloLens folder) on your HoloLens.
+5. Run the hl2ss unreal app (located in the All apps list).

 ## Build from source and deploy